betterscientificsoftware/bssw.io/CuratedContent/IssueTrackingSoftware.md

 14. Provide many features and functions - (features not used can be transparent)
 15. Provide history tracking, intuitive workflow, continuous integration, and real-time collaboration

 Most modern web-based repository hosting systems such as BitBucket, GitHub, and GitLab provide integrated issue tracking systems and support most, if not all, of the capabilities listed above.

-While we discuss Issue and Bug Tracking Systems, remember that there are also Trouble ticket systems used by HelpDesks across the organizations.
-Some of the popular ones are ServiceNow, Remedy, Salesforce, Samanage, Wrike, etc.

 The Issue Tracking software that are most frequently used by software developers are listed in this article.
 However, in addition to Issue Tracking software, there exist several other options such as Trouble ticket systems used by HelpDesks across the organizations.
 Some of the popular ones are ServiceNow, Remedy, Salesforce, Samanage, Wrike, etc.